kgbrown5/mealprep-me/README.md

 ### Feature 2: Meal Planning
 Planning out each day in meals and linking to relevant recipes.

-### Feature 3: Shopping List
+### Feature 3: Grocery List
-Automatically populated with the ingredients from recipes "planned" for a given week.
+Users can add, remove, and check off items on their grocery lists.